Famous Last Words (band): 2019-present: Arizona and The Negative

 On May 16, 2019, the group released the extended play Arizona under SBG records, marking their first release under the label and their first non-concept effort.
-Commenting on the EP, Tollas stated: “Arizona is the result of us, as a band, living through and emerging from a really dark place.
-At the end of 2017, we weren’t sure what the future of Famous Last Words looked like.
-Or if there even was a future.
-We decided to channel all of that emotion and anger into the music you hear on this EP.
-The decision to abandon the concept format for this project was no accident.
-We had pain, anger, and emotion that we wanted our fans to understand were not anchored around a fictional character.
-These songs tell the stories of the things we were dealing with.”
+Commenting on the EP, Tollas stated:

 On December 9, 2020, Tollas tweeted that he had finished "tracking the last bit of new FLW tracks" and that new music is coming soon.

 Almost a full year later, on October 29, 2021, Famous Last Words finally released their new single "In The Blink Of An Eye", shocking many fans who had initially thought the band had disbanded.
 A little longer than a month after this, the band released their three track concept EP titled "The Negative", even though the band claimed to have departed from the concept theme.
 The EP, though only being three tracks long, (2 songs, and a four minute voice recording) tells the story of a photographer who sees “moments of truths” captured by his camera.
 He feels his purpose is to capture what he calls “moments of truth” which are completely unfiltered, unedited, natural moments.
 He wants to capture these moments and preserve them so people can remember what “real life” looks like among the plethora of inauthenticity.
 When developing one day he sees a vision of a parallel universe colliding with our universe in one of his photo negatives.
 He doesn’t know when or what is going to happen exactly once it collides, but he knows it’s going to be soon and he begins to wildly speculate on all of the horrifying possibilities.
 He carries this knowledge on his own out of fear of the world thinking he has gone mad.

 Physical copies of the EP were limited to 300 copies, sold exclusively in their bundle titled The Anthology, including three CDs.
-CD one is their second EP, "Pick Your Poison", and "The Negative", CD two is their debut album "Two-Faced Charade", and CD three is their sophomore album "Council of the Dead".
-Alongside as the CD bundle, The Anthology included a flag, a poster, a "The Negative" t-shirt, and a single polaroid picture of one of the band members.
+The first CD is their second EP, "Pick Your Poison", and "The Negative", the second is their debut album "Two-Faced Charade", and the third is their sophomore album "Council of the Dead".
+Alongside the CD bundle, The Anthology included a flag, a poster, a "The Negative" t-shirt, and a single polaroid picture of one of the band members.

 In August 2022, Famous Last Words embarked on their first tour in 3 years with support from Across The White Water Tower and Dark Divine.